 Always and Forever by Alan Durant is a child's picture book about death, grief, and moving on.
 It's very much the sort of book that I like to review here.
 But this review came about completely accidentally, and the surprise ultimately made me like it even more.

 No parent wants to use the words "child" and "death" in the same sentence.
 But life doesn't always honor our wants.
 In the best circumstances we can introduce children to death gradually.
-We can talk to the three year old about the difference between the live ant that crawls and the dead ant that lies still and stiff.
-We can have a sad, sweet funeral for the gold fish with the kindergartener.